Explaining the Seven Plastic Recycling Symbols

 Why is having an environmentally friendly restaurant important?

 Some plastics are much harder to recycle than others.
-Materials like polyvinyl chloride and polystyrene, are commonly used items that are much harder to recycle than others.
+Materials like polyvinyl chloride and polystyrene are commonly used materials that are much harder to recycle than others.
 Eventually, it is in the best interest of the planet that we move away from such plastics.

-Unfortunately, ridding restaurants and stores of plastics can be extremely hard.
+Unfortunately, ridding restaurants and stores of plastics can be difficult.
+Single-use products save time and labor, and in some cases are necessary.
 However, by learning and understanding recycling symbols, you can do your part to cut down on waste.

 What does the “chasing arrows” symbol mean?